gosukiwi/vimo/lessons/lesson-2.md

 # Lesson 2: Insert Mode
+You did it!
+Welcome to lesson 2.
 We took a glimpse at modes in Lesson 1.
 We learnt about `NORMAL` mode. `NORMAL` mode is the mode you want to be on 99% of the time.
 It's for scrolling, finding, browsing and basically reading text.

 When working with a text file, most of the time spent is reading it.
 We spend way less time writing it.
 Especially if we are writing code.